-David Waters Studio has over 12 years experience creating imaginative work ranging from boutique luxury branding to campaign graphics for national and international clients.
+David Waters has over 12 years experience creating imaginative work ranging from boutique luxury branding to campaign graphics for national and international clients.

-Possessing a honed background of strategic thinking and application, with a strong underpinning of design detail and craft, DWS has worked with inspiring people and influential organisations such as ActionAid, The DBA, Eventim Apollo, Greenpeace, John Lewis, and the National Theatre.
+Possessing a honed background of strategic thinking and application, with a strong underpinning of design detail and craft, DW has worked with inspiring people and influential organisations such as ActionAid, adidas, Eventim Apollo, Greenpeace, John Lewis, and the National Theatre.

 Creative Direction | Experiences | Brand